Milad-Akarie/auto_route_library/README.md

 }
 ```

-2. Register your guards
-    pass your guards to the guards property inside of ExtendedNavigator
+2. Register your guards by  passing them to the guards property inside of ExtendedNavigator

 ```dart
 class MyApp extends StatelessWidget {